 In This Article

-To begin with, ‘modern’ is a very misunderstood term; it is rarely defined in terms of geography and often confused with contemporary, which refers to what is currently trending.
+‘Modern’ is a very misunderstood term; it is often confused with contemporary, which refers to what is currently trending.
+For us, whatever is not traditional is modern.
 If we go by the book, the modern era was over in the 1950s.
 Everything that came after is postmodern.
-Though historically correct, this would be a very limited and literal way of looking at modern home design.
-In fact, how the layman understands the term ‘modern’ is quite different.
-For us, whatever is not traditional is modern, by the rule of exclusion.
+Though historically correct, this would be a very limited and literal way of looking at modern house design.
+Furthermore, modern house design ideas for Indian homes is yet another ball game and we are here to explore the same.

-If we were to explain it at a very basic level, interiors that are apartment-friendly are described as ‘modern’ by most people.
+If we were to explain it at a very basic level, interiors that have a practical workflow are described as ‘modern’ by most people.
 One of our most popular interior designers, Heny Savla, puts it like this:

-This may not overlap with the textbook definition of modern home design.
-However, that is exactly how the majority of Indian homeowners view modern interiors.
+This may not overlap with the textbook definition of modern house ideas.
+However, that is exactly how the majority of Indian homeowners view modern house interiors.

-To get a deeper understanding of what modern means in terms of style, we caught up with Payal Bagzai, Design Head for Livspace, our go-to expert for all style-related queries.
+To get a deeper understanding of what modern means in terms of style, we caught up with Payal Bagzai, design head for Livspace and our go-to expert for all style-related queries.
 And here is what she had to say:

-Typically, we see a move towards modernity in metropolitan cities like Mumbai, Delhi, Bengaluru and Chennai.
+Most of the best modern house design examples can be seen in metropolitan cities like Mumbai, Delhi, Bengaluru and Chennai.
 In such places, homeowners have an urban lifestyle and need homes to support that.
-More people in big cities also live in apartments and hence , need interiors that work well in such spaces.
+More people in big cities also live in apartments and hence need interiors that work well in such spaces.
 In fact, in metros, there is also peer pressure to be perceived as ‘modern’.

-According to Heny, two very distinct groups of people opt for modern home design.
-The first is a younger group of those we describe as millennials, like yours truly.
-This is a group of social media-friendly and surf-happy people who read everything off the Internet and come to interior designers armed with images saved from Pinterest.
+According to Heny, two very distinct groups of people opt for modern house ideas.
+The first is a younger group of those we describe as millennials.
+This is a group of social-media-friendly and surf-happy people who read everything off the Internet and come to interior designers armed with images saved from Pinterest.

-Now that we have an understanding of what modern home design means, let’s break it down to its most essential aspects.
+Now that we have an understanding of what modern home interior means, let’s break down the simple modern house design for you.

 Indians are culturally inclined to opt for more storage space than they need.
-Thank you minimalism, we may like you in theory but that doesn’t mean we will get rid of our favourite armchair handed down over generations.
+We may like to keep minimalism in theory but that doesn’t mean we are getting rid of our favourite armchair handed down over generations.
 Nor are we sold on the idea of throwing away things, like those slightly damaged electronics or something of sentimental value like a baby’s crib.
-So we definitely need storage space — and plenty of it.
+So we definitely need storage space—and plenty of it.